 The Environmental Health & Safety Department (EH&S) assists organizational units in meeting their responsibility to protect the environment and to provide a safe and healthful place for employment and learning.

 UW employees who use chemicals or chemical-containing products at any UW owned or leased facility are required to maintain chemical inventories in MyChem, the UW’s chemical tracking system.

 EH&S is responsible for the collection of hazardous chemical waste for the University, including all campuses and off-side locations.
 Hazardous chemical waste is defined as any liquid, gaseous, or solid chemical that is ignitable, corrosive, reactive, toxic, or persistent, and is no longer useful or wanted.
 Request chemical waste disposal here.

-If you aren’t a clinician who went to UW Medicine Orientation, there are several resources for new faculty here.
-Dr. Kritek, Associate Dean for Faculty Development, is also happy to meet with you one-on-one.
-This can be scheduled by emailing email@example.com.
+Please work with your department or division administrator to establish the trainings needed for your work.
+Dr. Trish Kritek, Vice Dean for Faculty Affairs, is also happy to meet with you one-on-one.
+This can be scheduled by emailing firstname.lastname@example.org.

 UW Medicine Medical Staff Onboarding (MSO)

 UW Medicine MSO is required for all providers credentialed by the Office of Medical Staff Appointments (OMSA) including MDs, CRNAs, ARNPs, Clinical PhDs PA-Cs and Active Instructor Faculty/Fellows.
 MSO includes an overview of UW Medicine, UW Benefits*, and UWP Benefits* (if applicable).
 Provider headshots are also included with MSO and used to complete your UW Medicine provider biography.
 Additional information, including instructions on how to create or update your biography, can be found here.